KrystalSsong/QTM-347-Final-Project/README.md

 To tackle this problem, we propose a multifaceted analytical approach using forward selection and lasso regression for feature selection, supplemented by decision tree and random forest regressor for predictive modelling.
 Additionally, we employ decision trees and random forest classifiers for classification purposes.
 This approach is advantageous as it combines the strength of various techniques: decision trees for their interpretability and ability to handle non-linear relationships, lasso regression for its efficacy in feature reduction and handling overfitting, and PLS regression for its ability to deal with multicollinearity in predictor variables.
 Logistic regression provides a robust framework for predicting categorical outcomes and control overfitting.
 Decision trees classifier offers a simple and interpretable structure for decision-making, requiring little data preparation and effectively handling both numerical and categorical data, while random forests classifier generates high accuracy by aggregating results from multiple decision trees, thus preventing overfitting and handling unbalanced datasets effectively.
 Our approach differs from traditional linear methods by incorporating a more nuanced analysis that can capture complex patterns within the data.
 Key components of our methodology include a comprehensive data preprocessing phase, rigorous feature selection to identify the most influential variables, and a combination of predictive models to capture different aspects of the data.
 However, this approach has limitations, such as the potential for overfitting in decision trees and the sensitivity of lasso regression to the choice of tuning parameters.
 Moreover, our models' predictive accuracy is contingent on the representativeness and quality of the dataset used.

 ## Setup
+### Problem Setup
+For this project, the main problem setup revolves around predicting the likelihood of cohort student loan defaults based on various institutional and student-related factors.
+The response variable is the default rate for each institution, and the predictors include institution type, student demographics, academic factors, and others.
+The data will be split into training and test sets, ensuring a representative sample for model training and validation.
+The models will be evaluated based on their accuracy and precision, among other metrics, to ensure robustness and reliability in predictions.
+The experimental setup is designed to provide a comprehensive and in-depth analysis of the factors leading to student loan defaults, offering valuable insights for stakeholders in the education sector.

 ### Dataset
 The dataset Most-Recent-Cohorts-Institution is an extensive compilation of data provided by the U.S. Department of Education.
 It is highly detailed and multifaceted, and contains 6,543 observations, detailing institutional characteristics, enrollment, student aid, costs, and student outcomes.
 The scale and diversity of variables provide insights into aspects like student demographics, academic offerings, institutional characteristics, student financials and loan default rates.